HakuryuuDom/vintage-sp/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-ff69b4.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=5MTKARBK2CNG8&lc=US&item_name=Pinkie%27s%20TERA%20Mods&currency_code=USD)
 Donation link for the origin repository developer.

 **P.S.** If you like this, please consider sliding into Salty's DMs and buying nextgen SP.
-It's exponentially better and frequently updated by people who know what they're doing.
+It's exponentially better and is frequently updated by people who know what they're doing.
 I'm only maintaining this for friends who can't afford to spend $30 or people still undecided on purchasing nextgen.
 You can consider this a free trial for as long as I can keep it up.